 Launch yourself into a musical experience with a difference with a private taiko drumming class.
 In Japanese, taiko is the name for a wide range of drums that trace their development back to at least the 6th century, whose thundering tones have long been a feature of military, imperial and religious events and festivals.
 In more recent times, the word has come to be associated with ensembles of players using different-sized drums to dramatic effect.
 During your session, you’ll discover how to hold the sticks and hit the drum correctly, learn some of the choreographed movements that are a feature of the kumi-daiko style of playing, and then tackle a full piece.
 As you’ll quickly realise, you use every muscle of your body, making it as much a workout as a music lesson, so we suggest you dress appropriately and bring a change of clothes and a towel.

 Spend the day training at a Tokyo ninjutsu workshop with members of an authentic ninja clan who can trace their history back to 1583.
 Ninjas or shinobi were the masters of covert warfare in feudal Japan, trained in spying, reconnaissance, ambush and deception as well as martial arts.
 This helped to earn these dark-clad warriors a special place in popular culture, which credited them with all kinds of supernatural abilities, such as walking on water and invisibility.
 Discover some of their less arcane talents with hands-on training in essential skills such as stealth, and try your hand at traditional ninja weapons such as throwing stars, silent blowguns and swords under the watchful eye of an expert.
 You’ll also learn about ninjas’ spiritual side, including various powerful meditation techniques.
+This exciting and memorable experience makes it the perfect option for family holidays in Japan.

 Japan’s famous needle-nosed bullet trains are a boon to time-pressed travellers and an experience in their own right.
 A triumph of engineering, the super-reliable shinkansen high-speed railway whisks passengers in comfort and safety between the major cities at speeds of up to 199 mph, cutting the 310-mile journey from Tokyo to Kyoto – with classic Mount Fuji views en route – to as little as two hours.
 The Japanese concept of wholehearted hospitality is as much in evidence when you go by train as anywhere in the country, as evidenced by the beautiful bento lunch boxes, or ekiben, sold at the major stations (though the shinkansen also have an on-board food cart).
 The containers are as immaculate as the delicious contents, and you may even find one shaped like a bullet train.
 For ultimate ease, travel in the Green Carriage and use the Black Cat luggage service, which takes your big bags by road.

 Head to Niseko on Japan’s northern island of Hokkaido to experience what many consider the best powder skiing and snowboarding on the planet.
 Every winter, on average, it gets around 15 metres of snow, but it’s the quality and reliability of that snow that attracts powder hounds from across the globe between November and May.
 You can hit the trails of all three of the area’s major resorts – Grand Hirafu, Niseko Village and Annupuri – courtesy of the Niseko All Mountain Pass.
 Aside from the long ski runs, with options for all levels of ability from novice upwards, the big thrill of Niseko is the opportunity to head off-trail, something of a rarity in Japan.
 You can plunge into the scenic backcountry just beyond the resort gates with an expert guide or hitch a ride in a helicopter to a dormant volcano for maximum thrills.
 Visit in January and February for the best possible conditions.
+If you can't make it during this window, consider Japan in autumn or cherry blossom season.

 Sumo is Japan’s national sport, and an evening at a tournament in Tokyo’s Ryogoku Kokugikan stadium offers a glorious mix of entertainment, history and culture.
 This unique form of full-contact wrestling began in prehistoric times as a dance to the gods to ensure a good harvest, though the first recorded match took place a mere 2,000 years ago.
 You’ll see traces of its long and fascinating history in its host of rituals, including the symbolic purifying of the ring with salt before each bout and the traditional shikiri warm-up routine.
 If you want to learn more, there’s a dedicated museum at the stadium.
 Even more revealing is a stop at one of the sumo stables where the wrestlers lead a highly regimented existence – including compulsory topknots, no breakfast and definitely no driving.
 There are six major tournaments (honbasho) a year in Japan, three of them in Tokyo (January, May and September) and tickets for the two-week events are highly prized.